deepchatterjeeligo/BBHNet/projects/sandbox/train/README.md

 .
 ```

-# Launching a training run
+## Launching a run
 The training executable is called `train`.
-The training can be run using the configuration mentioned in the `pyproject.toml` in the root of the `sandbox` by running
+For a quickstart, the training can be run using the configuration mentioned in the `pyproject.toml` in the root of the `sandbox` by running (assuming appropriate compute environment)
 ```
 $ train --typeo .:train:resnet
 ```

-While the entire configuration can be provided during training, the project configuration is stored in the `pyproject.toml` file at the root of the `sandbox`.
-Hence, the training can be launched using the above.
+This uses the project configuration stored in the `pyproject.toml` file at the root of the `sandbox`.

-# Configuration
+## Configuration
-Fine-grained control can, however, be done using the command-line arguments.
+Fine-grained control can be done using the command-line arguments.
 The output of `train --help` shows the configuration.
 ```
 $ train --help
 usage: main [-h] --hanford-background HANFORD_BACKGROUND --livingston-background LIVINGSTON_BACKGROUND